ClusterHQ/flocker/docs/gettingstarted/installation.rst

 It contains the ``flocker-changestate``, ``flocker-reportstate``, and ``flocker-volume`` utilities.
 These utilities are called by ``flocker-deploy`` (via SSH) to install and migrate Docker containers and their data volumes.

-.. note:: For now the ``flocker-node`` package is pre-installed by the :doc:`Vagrant configuration in the tutorial <./tutorial/vagrant-setup>`.
+.. note:: The ``flocker-node`` package is pre-installed by the :doc:`Vagrant configuration in the tutorial <./tutorial/vagrant-setup>`.

 .. note:: If you're interested in developing Flocker (as opposed to simply using it) see :doc:`../gettinginvolved/contributing`.